 I’ll Be Home For Christmas by The King’s Men

-I thought I would see what kinds of interesting performances were out there for this song.
-This one is an a cappella version from the King’s Men on FiveStoriesUpSeries, a web music series that features performances on top of a five story parking structure.
+This version is an a cappella performance from the King’s Men on FiveStoriesUpSeries, a web music series that showcases their talents on top of a five story parking structure.

 Christmas Shoes by John McNicholl